Weekday cartoon: 2020s

 Other cable networks specializing in family-oriented and children's programming have similarly cut back on animated series on weekdays, though nowhere near the level of that done by broadcast television in the 1980s and 1990s.
 Even if they were to air such programming, they would have to air it at times in which children are not even awake (5 a.m.-7 a.m.), or they air it directly when they are in school in the morning (7am-9am), and only on certain channels and on local affiliates which choose to opt for cartoons; however – if they have to air regulations on children's television programming in the United States programming because of the federal government's rule on the minimal number of hours that are needed and required.
 Even if they were to have afternoon programming from the 3pm-5pm, or 2pm-4pm time slots, they will still need to be required to program regulations on children's television programming in the United States programming just as in the morning time slots, or on every network that has cartoons.

-In late 2020, MeTV announced they would air "Toon In With Me", an hour long cartoon block which airs on weekday mornings at 7 am, nearly two years after Light TV reduced cartoons to just once a week.
+In late 2020, MeTV announced it would air "Toon In With Me", an hour long cartoon block which airs on weekday mornings at 7 am, nearly two years after Light TV reduced cartoons to just once a week.
 The block first aired on January 4, 2021.